COMSYS/Datenspende/README.md

-# powercollect-hacs
+# COMSYS Datenspende

-The HACS repository for the PowerCollect integration.
+The HACS repository for the COMSYS Datenspende (powercollect-hacs) integration.